Slamy/fpga-composite-video/doc/lessons_learned.md

 ## Interlacing causes flicker on hard vertical edges

 Vertical blurring is required!
 Oh god, I hate interlaced modes.
 Especially on the Workbench of the Amiga.

+## SECAM is very complicated

+Everything needs to work together to get a nice picture.
+PAL and NTSC are transmitting the current state of U and V.
+But SECAM transmission also depends on the change of the state as a deemphasis is used on the receiver side.
+On the sender side a fitting preemphasis must be performed.
+This means that there is certain "swing" to the change.
+One can imagine this as a low pass on the receiver side and the sender side must provide "more" than the intented value to fight against the low pass.
+This seems to make SECAM pretty stable as a slight shaky modulation might not affect the result.
+If this "swing" is not present, the color looks dull and faded as the expected color will emerge later on.

+But at the same time, there is also something called the HF Preemphasis.
+The amplitude of the frequency modulated signal must be correct or artefacts will occur during strong modulation.
+The more deviation the frequency is from a certain "center", the higher the amplitude must be.

+* The amplitude of the color carrier must be correct
+    * If not, there are artefacts!
+* The preemphasis must be correct.
+    * If not, there are artefacts!

+When I started this I assumed that the line alternation might be the most complex.
+I was wrong as this part was only a mux.

+Most of this project was spent on refining the SECAM encoder.
+I don't know if this was really worth it.
+But I like a good challenge.